labforadvancedstudy/paper/HA/L4_Dimension_Problem.md

 ## What's Next

-You understand:
+After 13.8 billion years, you understand:
-- You don't exist separately (L1)
+- You don't exist separately (13.8 billion years taught this)
-- Everything is hierarchical (L2)
+- Everything is hierarchical (cosmos demonstrates daily)
-- Consciousness is fundamental (L3)
+- Consciousness is fundamental (been here since beginning)
-- Reality needs infinite dimensions (L4)
+- Reality needs infinite dimensions (universe still adding them)

-Time to meet infinity face to face...
+Time to meet what 13.8 billion years has been building toward...

 [Continue to Level 5: The Infinity Mirror →](L5_Infinity_Mirror.md)